Parserr alternative

 Output Excel, CSV, JSON, plus REST API and webhooks CSV and many app connectors

-Mailbox input Gmail, Outlook, 365, IMAP, forward, or API Forwarding and connected inboxes
+Mailbox input Gmail, Outlook, 365, IMAP, or API Forwarding and connected inboxes

-Best for Varied email and attachment data with low upkeep A steady, single format and a lead-capture workflow
+Best for Varied layouts and line-item tables, low upkeep A steady, single format and a lead-capture workflow

 Parserr features and pricing come from public information and change over time, so confirm the current details on parserr.com before you decide.
 Capabilities described as of July 2026.
 No specific prices are stated here.